joemcgee4151986/nbastatsreact/README.md

 # NBA Stats recreation page project
 # Overview
  This app was created to help develop my programming skills.
-Instead of relying on Youtube videos, I am recreating a website by just looking at a image.
+Instead of relying on Youtube videos, I am recreating a website by trial and error.
 It's very hard but I feel it's also very rewarding.<br />
 <br />
   Live Link: <a href = "https://nbastatstemplate.netlify.app/"> Click Here</a>